scottbarnett97/Regression-Project-Estimating-Home-Value/README.md

 ### Goals¶
 * Construct an ML Regression model that predicts propery tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
 * Find the key drivers of property value for single family properties.
 * Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.
 * Make recommendations on what works or doesn't work in predicting these homes' values.

 ## Initial hypotheses and/or questions you have of the data, ideas
 There should be some combination of features that can be used to build a predictive model for property values
-* 1. Dose the county of the poperty provide relevant predicting tax value?
+* 1. Does the county of the poperty provide predictive value for tax value?
-* 2. Does the number of bedrooms provide predictive value for churn?
+* 2. Is the number of bedrooms predictive of tax value?
-* 3. Does the number of bathrooms provide relevant predictive value tax value?
+* 3. Does the size of the lot predictive of tax value?
-* 4. Does the size of the lot provide predictive value for tax value?
+* 4. Does the size of the lot predictive of tax value?
 *****************************************
 ** Project Plan
 *** Acquire data from Codeup DB Server